nagor2/cryptoFiat/docs/pages/contracts.rst

 ---------------
 .. note::

-    This contract is used for depositing stablecoins and earning annual interest.
+    This contract is used for depositing flatcoins and earning annual interest.
 The amount of interest is renewed every block.
     Inside the contract each deposit is stored as the following structure.